Oxford and Cambridge Cup: Inter-Varsity competition

 The Australian Universities Boat Race began in 1870 when four oared crews representing Sydney and Melbourne Universities competed over a three-and-a-half-mile course on the Yarra River (Melbourne).
 Members of the crews also took part in the first cricket match between the two universities.
 The first race was won by Melbourne in 31 minutes and 4 seconds.
 The 2-man of the losing Sydney crew was Edmund Barton, who went on to become the first Prime Minister of Australia.

 The first eight oared race between Australian Universities was conducted in 1888.
 Melbourne, Sydney and Adelaide Universities met on the Hombourg reach course of the Yarra River.
 Melbourne was recorded as having won by 5 lengths over Adelaide and a similar distance to third place Sydney.
 Adelaide achieved its first win in 1889 at their home course on the Port River, and again in 1896 when stroked by famed South Australian oarsman W.H.
 Gosse.
 Sydney's first win was in 1890.

 In 1920, Queensland University entered a crew for the first time.
 The crew came third.
 Queensland steadily improved and, under the leadership of stroke E.B.
 Freeman, went on to win the 1922 and 1923 boat races.

 The University of Tasmania boated its first inter-varsity crew in 1924.
 The Taswegians took the trophy home the following year in 1925.
 This crew, stroked by R.A.
 Scott, defeated the highly fancied Sydney crew on the Brisbane River.

-The West Australians followed their interstate brethren and boated their first crew in 1927.
+The University of Western Australia followed their interstate brethren and boated their first crew in 1927.
 This crew, stroked by F.A.
 Williams, took the cup home in their debut race.

 With the development of tertiary education in Australia in the 1950s and 1960s it was not long before numerous additional universities sought entry into the boat race.
 In 1956 New South Wales, 1963 Monash, 1966 Australian National and Newcastle, 1969 La Trobe and 1973 Macquarie Universities gained entry.
 The Australian higher education reforms of the early 1990s opened the door for many former Technical Colleges and Colleges of Advanced Education to enter the boat race for the first time.

 1968 was the last year that the race was held over the traditional 'Thames Putney Mortlake' equivalent course.
 Due to increasing pressure for a standardised course distance, fairer courses, and the increasing focus of state and national programs on the Olympic distance, delegates from the competing University Boat Clubs of 1968 voted that all future races be conducted over a 2,000m course from 1969 onward.